saigerutherford/ADNI_QC/progress_notes.md

 - Evaluated consistency between DIAGNOSIS column in df_dxsum and CDGLOBAL in df_cdr
 - Created table and recorded it in google slides

+## 06/20/2026

+### Files worked with:
+- DXSUM
+- CDR

+### Description of work:
+- Created plots to show overlap in scores between each diagnostic group
+- Identified subjects with both screen and baseline
+- Calculated days between the screen and baseline if a single subject had both